 If you’re new to marketing, you might look at a successful indie and think that everything they publish will quickly become well-known and constantly go viral.

 The fact is that marketing consists of trying dozens of things and only one of them will actually produce results.
-It’s just that the dozens of failures are the ones you don’t see because they are the ones with zero visibility.
+It’s just that the dozens of failures are the ones you don’t see because they are the ones with low discoverability.
 Marketing is about trying and experimenting with different messages.
 We rarely know why one headline was better than another.
 We just need to think scientifically, formulate hypotheses, test them, and readjust our experiments based on what we learn.
 Most marketing campaigns fail.
 We just need to get back up and try, try, try, try.

 What do I need to know before I start?